HewlettPackard/foedus_code/foedus-core/README.markdown

     # Change the number depending on hugepage size and required memory size.
     # The following command allocates 2GB if Hugepagesize is 2048 kB.
     sudo sh -c 'echo 1000 > /proc/sys/vm/nr_hugepages'
+    # 1000 is a minimal number.
+It's just for running testcases.
+Increase the number according your configuration.

+**CAUTION: PLEASE REMEMBER!
+THE ABOVE NUMBER IS TO JUST PASS TESTCASES.
+YOU MUST ALLOCATE MANY MORE HUGEPAGES DEPENDING ON YOUR CONFIGURATION. **

 Note that we no longer rely on transparent hugepages (THP), every hugepage allocation is via mmap and shmget.
 Thus, the user has to explicitly pre-allocate hugepages as above.